google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 A declaration is made of two parts: a property and a value.
 In the example above, `font-family` is a property that has a value of `'Courier New', Courier, monospace`.
-If Courier New isn't available, the browser will choose Courier, and if Courier isn't available, t he browser will choose monospace.
+If Courier New isn't available, the browser will choose Courier, and if Courier isn't available, the browser will choose monospace.
 So, in plain English, the code above reads:
 "Change the font of any list item that contains a link to Courier New, and if Courier New isn't available use Courier, and if Courier isn't available, use monospace".
 A CSS selector combined with a declaration is called a **ruleset**.